Worst-Case Services and State-Based Scheduling: Introduction

 \section{Introduction}

-A constant-capacity server, shared by multiple task flows, is a common resource allocation model.
+A slot-timed, constant-capacity server, shared by multiple flows of unit-sized tasks, is a common resource allocation model.
 Within this model, given the server's limited capacity, a classical scheduling problem can be formulated, namely that of deciding which tasks to serve and which to defer to meet competing flow service requests.
 Generally, service is a long-run concept in that service guarantees cover, if not entireties, significant portions of flow lifetimes.
-In contrast, scheduling is a short-run concept in that scheduling decisions must be made slot-by-slot as tasks arrive and depart.
+In contrast, scheduling is a short-run concept in that scheduling decisions must be made slot-by-slot as tasks arrive and are served.
 The challenge is to determine how to maintain these long-run service guarantees using short-run scheduling decisions.
-In this paper, we shed new light on this problem by providing novel answers to two key questions: What to guarantee? and How to guarantee it?
+In this paper, we shed new light on this classical problem by providing novel answers to two key questions: What to guarantee? and How to guarantee it?